top of page

 IMG_0086.jpg

-We were a two-woman show running the digital presence of brands that usually have entire teams behind them.
-From bistro-chic restaurants like Fitzgerald and Abstinence, to French cashmere icon Éric Bompard, to the refined luxury of Relais & Châteaux, the playful vibes of La Maison Guiot syrups, and the breathtaking Cheval Blanc Paris hotel (yes, the Dior Spa with an underground pool is as unreal as it sounds) - our roster was nothing short of wow.
+Alongside the brilliant agency owner / head creative, we were a two-woman show running the digital presence of brands that usually have entire teams behind them.
+From bistro-chic restaurants like Fitzgerald and Abstinence, to French cashmere icon Éric Bompard, to the refined luxury of Relais & Châteaux, the playful vibes of La Maison Guiot syrups, and the breathtaking Cheval Blanc Paris hotel (yes, their Dior Spa with a pool 3 levels underground is as unreal as it sounds) - our roster was nothing short of wow.

 My boss worked her client-magic up front, while I ran the creative engine behind the scenes... as an intern: content planning, caption writing, real-time posting, community management, photography, videography, shoot-day logistics, print supports - basically, if it involved words, visuals, or pixels, it crossed my desk.